Kpearson72/sqlalchemy-challenge/README 2.md

 ![surfs-up.png](Images/surfs-up.png)

 Congratulations!
 I treated myself to a long holiday vacation in Honolulu, Hawaii!
 To help with my trip planning, I needed to do some climate analysis on the area.
 The following outlines what I did.
+Check out my [climate_starter Jupyter Notebook here](https://github.com/Kpearson72/sqlalchemy-challenge/blob/main/climate_starter.ipynb)

 ## Step 1 - Climate Analysis and Exploration